vdkd888/droneproject/README.md

 ### Project Status

-Currently in Prototype form/development so it kinda works (see videos below), BUT use at your own risk
+Currently in Prototype form/development so it kinda works (see videos), BUT use at your own risk

 ### Hardware